nayefroqaya/LogSSAD/README.md

 ---
 ## 📌 Data Parsing
 1. For Drain parser details, see [IBM Drain](https://github.com/logpai/logparser/tree/main/logparser/Drain).
-2. On GitHub, only a subset of the dataset is used.
-You should use the full datasets (HDFS and BGL).
-   For new dataset:
-1. Place name of the dataset in main.py file.
-2. Implement a new case for new dataset in the LogdataRead class (see `src/logdata_reader.py`).
+2. The parsing code is available in our repository at drain_parser folder.
+3. To start the parsing process, specify the dataset name in demo.py (i.e BGL) and run the file 'drain_parser/demo.py'.
+4. The parsing output will be generated and saved in the datasets directory.

 ---
 ## 🚨 Anomaly Detection
 To apply LogSSAD on log data:
+* Specify the dataset name in src/main.py (i.e BGL or HDFS)
-* run the main fucntion (see `src/main.py`)
+* Run the main function (src/main.py).
+* The main function will execute all stages: data preprocessing, anomaly detection, and evaluation.
 ---
 ## 📬 Contact
 We are happy to answer your questions: